grycap/scar/docs/source/image_env_usage.rst

 --------------------------------

 You can also use a previously prepared ECR image instead of building it and and pushing to ECR.
-In this case you have to specify the full ECR image name and add set to falsr the ``create_image`` flag in the function definition::
+In this case you have to specify the full ECR image name and add set to false the ``create_image`` flag in the function definition::

   functions: